-- 3.4.1 Robots are to start behind the join between the start tile and the next course tile towards the evacuation zone.
-Correct placement will be checked by the Referee. - 3.4.2 Modifying the robot during a run is prohibited; which includes remounting parts that have fallen off. - 3.4.3 All parts that the robot is losing intentionally or unintentionally will be left in the arena until the run is over.
-Neither the team nor a judge is allowed to remove parts from the arena during a run or Lack of Progress. - 3.4.4 Teams are not allowed to give their robot any advance information about the field.
-A robot is supposed to recognize the field by itself. - 3.4.5 The robot must follow the line completely to enter the evacuation zone.
+3.4.1 Robots are to start behind the join between the start tile and the next course tile towards the evacuation zone.
+Correct placement will be checked by the Referee.

+3.4.2 Modifying the robot during a run is prohibited; which includes remounting parts that have fallen off.

+3.4.3 All parts that the robot is losing intentionally or unintentionally will be left in the arena until the run is over.
+Neither the team nor a judge is allowed to remove parts from the arena during a run.

-3.4.6 Wherever there are multiple paths and one is marked, the robot may take any of them.
-Only following the intersection markers will grant points for the intersection decision.
+3.4.4 Teams are not allowed to give their robot any advance information about the field.
+A robot is supposed to recognize the field by itself.

+3.4.5 The robot must follow the line completely to enter the evacuation zone.